-A password shall be treated as confidential information and shall not be shared with anyone including, but not limited to, administrative assistants, system administrators, and helpdesk personnel.
+A password shall be treated as confidential information and shall not be shared with anyone including, but not limited to, administrative assistants, system administrators and helpdesk personnel.
 The non-sharing of credentials is an essential practice for ascribing system activity to users or processes.

-- 1. Users shall not write and store passwords in clear text anywhere in their office or publicly. - 2.
-Passwords shall not be stored in a file on any computer system, including smart devices, without encryption. - 3.
-Passwords shall not be inserted into email messages or other forms of electronic communication unless encrypted. - 4.
-Temporary or "first use" passwords (e.g., new accounts or guests) must be changed the first time the authorized user accesses the system and have a limited life of inactivity before being disabled. - 5.
-If an account or password is suspected of being compromised, the incident must be reported in accordance with organization-defined incident response procedures. - 6.
-User accounts that have system or administrative privileges granted through group memberships or programs shall have a unique password from other accounts held by that user. - 7.
-Password history must be enabled and configured to disallow the reusage of the same password for a set length of change cycles greater than four (4) times and with the same password that has been used in the past four (4) changes.
-Password change frequencies must be configured to limit repeated successive password changes. - 8.
-Account lockout, or other rate-limiting mechanism, must be enabled to lock or disable the account after five unsuccessful or failed login attempts.
-Temporary lockouts are permitted, provided the lockout period is longer than ten minutes. - 9.
-When single-sign-on is implemented, MFA must also be implemented. - 10.
-If MFA is enabled, passwords must be changed every 365 days or at any time evidence suggests the current credentials are or were potentially compromised. - 11.
-If MFA is not enabled (e.g., legacy systems), passwords must be changed according to the following schedule. - a.
+- 1) Users shall not write and store passwords in clear text anywhere in their office or publicly. - 2) Passwords shall not be stored in a file on any computer system, including smart devices, without encryption. - 3) Passwords shall not be inserted into email messages or other forms of electronic communication unless encrypted. - 4) Temporary or "first use" passwords (e.g., new accounts or guests) must be changed the first time the authorized user accesses the system and have a limited life of inactivity before being disabled. - 5) Default passwords shall be changed before going into production and no production passwords are to be used in test and development environments. - 6) If an account or password is suspected of being compromised, the incident must be reported in accordance with organization-defined incident response procedures. - 7) User accounts that have system or administrative privileges granted through group memberships or programs shall have a unique password from other accounts held by that user. - 8) User accounts that have been granted temporary administrative rights shall be configured to expire within 24 hours of receiving the rights. - 9) Password history must be enabled and configured to disallow the reuse of the same password for a set length of change cycles greater than four (4) times and with the same password that has been used in the past four (4) changes.
+Password change frequencies must be configured to limit repeated successive password changes.

+- 10) Account lockout, or other rate-limiting mechanisms, must be enabled to lock or disable the account after five unsuccessful or failed login attempts.
+Temporary lockouts are permitted, provided the lockout period is longer than ten minutes. - 11) When single-sign-on is implemented, MFA must also be implemented. - 12) If MFA is enabled, passwords must be changed every 365 days or at any time evidence suggests the current credentials are or were potentially compromised. - 13) If MFA is not enabled (e.g., legacy systems), passwords must be changed according to the following schedule. - a.
 Administrator-level passwords shall be changed every ninety (90) days. - b.
-User-level passwords shall be changed every one-hundred-eighty (180) days.

-c.
-System-level (system-to-system or non-interactive services account) passwords shall be changed after a significant event (i.e., administrator departure, suspicion, or actual compromise event.)
+User-level passwords shall be changed every one-hundred-eighty (180) days. - 14) Passwords used to safeguard regulated information must be changed in alignment with regulatory requirements (e.g., card holder data, research data, medical data, etc.). - 15) System-level (system-to-system or non-interactive services account) passwords shall be changed after a significant event (i.e., administrator departure, suspicion, or actual compromise event).